 If the applicant is not the primary landowner of the subject site, please obtain landowner permission and fill out the Provisional Landowner Access Agreement at the back of this application, acquiring the necessary permission and signature.

 Projects proposed for upland areas must demonstrate in their proposal a clear connection and benefit to the adjacent wetland habitat.

+Identify a Local Coastal Plan (LCP) or any other relevant plans that support the project.
+Please list the LCP or other plan(s) name, date, and highlight the specific reference to the project site.
+Provide a link to the plan if it is available online or provide a hard copy with your proposal submission if the plan(s) is/are not available digitally.

-Provisional nin March with formal/final notification occurring after the State Coastal Conservancy Board meeting on June 15
+Notification: Provisional notification of the grant award or denial will be made in March with formal/final notification occurring after the State Coastal Conservancy Board meeting on June 15.

 APPLICATION GUIDELINES

 An electronic copy of the application template is available on the WRP website at: